MihirBafna/ecDNA-Analytics/README.md

 # ecDNA-Analytics

 Web platform that integrates the metaDetect and ecSeg  tools with respective visualizations for the purpose of extrachromosomal DNA analysis.
+View at <http://genomequery.ucsd.edu:5000/>

 ## Tools